Experience Strategy HealthTech People Leadership 0 to Scale Jintronix · 7 years

 01 · Competitive Analysis and Problem Definition

 Before writing a user story, I did the competitive analysis.
-It shaped everything that came after.
+It changed what we built.

-I benchmarked every digital rehab platform I could find across patient engagement mechanics, clinical workflow integration, outcome measurement, and provider adoption.
-The picture was the same everywhere: scheduling tools, exercise libraries, telehealth bolt-ons.
-Nobody had touched engagement.
+I benchmarked every digital rehab platform I could find across engagement, clinical workflow, outcomes, and provider adoption.
+The pattern was consistent: scheduling tools, exercise libraries, and a few telehealth add-ons.
+Nobody was really solving the adherence problem.

-50 to 65% of patients don't complete home exercise programs.
-Every existing digital platform treated this as a given.
-None had built the feedback loop, progress visibility, or behavioral mechanics needed to change it.
+Roughly 50 to 65% of patients do not complete home exercise programs.
+Existing platforms treated that as normal.
+None had built the feedback, progress tracking, or behavioral support needed to improve it.

 Therapists were making clinical decisions without adherence data